DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/cluster-interconnect.md

 ## Cross-Cluster Service Experiences 10s Access Latency

-In a managed mesh with 2 clusters, both clusters have the same test service.
+In a hosted mesh with 2 clusters, both clusters have the same test service.
 When accessing the test service via the ingress gateway, there are occasional 10-second delays.

 ### Cause Analysis